 Do you ever feel like you need to be everything to everyone and say yes every time you’re asked to do something?
 It’s mentally exhausting isn’t it?!

 No is a word that our society doesn’t like to say.
-We flippantly say yes to everything without thinking of the huge impact these two little letters can make in our life.
+We flippantly say yes to everything without thinking of the huge impact these two little letters with a big meaning can make in our life.

 Are you saying yes only out of obligation?